DA 105: Disciplined Agile in a Nutshell (7 PDU/Contact Hours)

 - Construction Phase: Describes many technical strategies for building consumable increments of your solution, including test-driven development (TDD), acceptance TDD, how to initiate an iteration/sprint, look-ahead modelling and planning, spikes, regular coordination meetings, continuous integration, continuous deployment, whole-team testing, parallel independent testing, information radiators, Kanban boards, burn up charts, and many more.
 In this module we also look at agile construction from a traditional point of view, showing how activities such as architecture, analysis, design, testing, management, and user experience (UX) are addressed all the way through the lifecycle.

 - Transition Phase: Overviews strategies for releasing the solution to your stakeholders.

 - Level: Introductory

-- Length: One day – 7 hours of classroom time plus breaks
+- Length: In person training - One day - 7 hours of classroom time plus breaks

 - Approach: For each major topic in the agenda there will be instruction and group work

 - Prerequisites: Basic concepts of agile methods such as Scrum

 The PMI Registered Education Provider is a registered mark of the Project Management Institute, Inc.